palermog/Data-Analysis-Project-Template/README.md

 4. In the Files pane, open `reproducibility.Rmd` and follow along inside the document.

-5. After you do, delete or move `reproducibility.Rmd` and the directory `inst` before committing and pushing your local repo back to GitHub.
+5. After you do, delete or move `reproducibility.Rmd`, `reproducibility.md`, and the directory `inst` before committing and pushing your local repo back to GitHub.

 ## Works Cited